vivanov-dp/taskslib/docs/Architecture.md

 ## Threads Scheduling: The Queue ##

 The library consists of a scheduler class - **TasksQueue**, and an executable wrapper class - **Task**.
-To use it we instantiate the queue first:
+To use them we instantiate the queue first:

 ```
 #include "Task.h"